MoonPoet/xaprb-src/content/blog/2013/ultimate-notebook-and-journal-face-off.md

 As you can see, I've chosen a variant that has an extra column on the right for notes to be set aside.
 I'm going to give this a try because I often find myself going back and cramming cross-references or additional information into the margins.
 There is a variant without this extra column, however.

-The ruling is a nice width -- just right for me.
+The ruling is a nice width---just right for me.
 The color might be a little too dark, though.
 It could be lighter, or even use light dots, like a signature line, and it'd be nicer in my opinion.

 The downsides: the binding doesn't quite open flat, though it comes very close, and I'm not sure if it's going to be all that durable, though the notepad is thin enough that it shouldn't have a long heavy-duty life to wear it out.
 The ruling doesn't have any margin in the center of the binding.
 This might seem like a nitpick, but without that guide I find myself cramming my pen into the crevice when writing on the left page, and having trouble with an even left-margin when writing on the right page.